jsenv/assert/readme.md

 ## Assert an other value

 You have a function returning a random user name that must not be the current user name.
 Here we don't care about the value itself.
 What is important is to test it's not an other value.

+_randomize_user_name.js_

 ```js
 export const getRandomDifferentUserName = (user) => {